asr1/digital-garden/src/site/notes/Thoughts/Categorization.md

 		- This does not mean that wide art is less valid, only that there are contexts where categories are useful
 - I like art that strives to make the user feel something, and art that can do that on its own, without additional context.

+### Films

+I often differentiate between movies and films when discussing among friends.
+This is a made up (but useful) distinction.
+Films want to be analyzed.
+They have themes and make points about life or society.
+They want to be viewed as Art.

+Movies are also art (see above, you won't catch me saying they aren't!), but their primary goal is to entertain.
+That's not to say that films can't be entertaining, or that movies can't be poignant.
+Obviously these aren't aren't mutually exclusive categories, but convenient labels for discussions.

+Fast and the Furious is a Movie.
+Synecdoche, New York is a Film.
+Most Marvel movies are movies (that doesn't mean they're bad — the first Iron Man ranks among my favorite movies, alongside Casablanca and the first Pirates of the Caribbean).
+Citizen Kane is a film.
+Many movies about war are films, meant more to make a point than (just) to entertain.
+Documentaries, by this definition, are almost necessarily films, while video essays ride the line perfectly.

+This isn't a clear-cut category, but a lens for analysis.
+Personally, and perhaps controversially, I believe Wall-E is a beautiful and great film, but not a very good movie; it's not *entertaining*.

 #### See Also
 * [[Thoughts/Art as a non-essential job\|Art as a non-essential job]]